Nothocestrum latifolium

 Ancient Hawaiian

-Krauss [1993] states that while ‘ahakea (Bobea spp.) was preferred, ‘aiea wood was sometimes used to make the gunwales of canoes.
+Krauss [1993] states that while ‘ahakea (Bobea spp.) was preferred, ‘aiea wood was sometimes used to make the pale (gunwales) of wa‘a (canoes).
 Both Rock [1974 Reprint of 1913 book] and Malo [1898/1903] state something similar.
 Rock states “The wood of this, as well as of the other species, is soft and of a green color; it was used by the natives in the olden days for finishing off canoes."
 He also wrote that "The reddish yellow berries are sometimes eaten."
-Malo states, "The manono and aiea were trees that also furnished canoe-timber."
+Malo wrote, "The manono and aiea were trees that also furnished canoe-timber."

 Pukui & Elbert [1986] state that "One slender species was used for thatching sticks (‘aho) and fire-making."
 However, they do not provide any citation(s) for this claim.